IMPORTANT NOTICE

 - This must be accompanied by the last three months of bank

-statements from the supporting parent or guardian, a copy of the
+statements (All pages from the supporting parent or guardian, a

-photo page of the passport of the parent or guardian assuming
+copy of the photo page of the passport of the parent or guardian

 - Documentation evidencing the receipt of financial aid, loans,